Tina Turner: Ike and Tina Turner

-Origins: 1957–1960
+Origins: 1956–1959

-Bullock and her sister began to frequent nightclubs in St. Louis and East St. Louis.
-She first saw Ike Turner perform with his band the Kings of Rhythm at the Manhattan Club in East St. Louis.
+Bullock and her sister began to frequently attend nightclubs in St. Louis and East St. Louis.
+She first saw Ike Turner perform with his band the Kings of Rhythm at the Club Manhattan in East St. Louis.
 Bullock was impressed by his talent, recalling that she "almost went into a trance" watching him play.
 She asked Turner to let her sing in his band despite the fact that few women had ever sung with him.
-Turner said he'd call her but never did.
-One night in 1957, she got hold of the microphone from Kings of Rhythm drummer Eugene Washington during an intermission and she sang the B.B.
+Turner said he would call her but never did.
+One night in 1956, Bullock got hold of the microphone from Kings of Rhythm drummer Eugene Washington during an intermission and she sang the B.B.
 King blues ballad, "You Know I Love You".
-Upon hearing her sing, Turner asked her if she knew more songs.
+Upon hearing Bullock sing, Ike Turner asked her if she knew more songs.
 She sang the rest of the night and became a featured vocalist with his band.
 During this period, he taught her the finer points of vocal control and performance.
 Bullock's first recording was in 1958 under the name Little Ann on the single "Boxtop".
 She is credited as a vocalist on the record alongside Ike and fellow Kings of Rhythm singer Carlson Oliver.